appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 #### Evidence

 * **Model:** Repeat test for each model supported by the Agent.
+* **Agent:** Agent application with access to the user interface and Tool interface, multiple ADA Malicious Reference Tool identities or equivalent fixtures, synthetic records distributed across those Tools, and observable downstream targets for detecting attempted reads, disclosures, writes, and Sensitive Actions.

 #### Test Procedure

 Follow the testing procedures outlined in [AITG-APP-02](https://github.com/OWASP/www-project-ai-testing-guide/blob/main/Document/content/tests/AITG-APP-02_Testing_for_Indirect_Prompt_Injection.md), exercising the injection through tool output, retrieved resource content, and tool/function descriptions returned by the MRT.

+In addition, conduct compositional tests in which malicious instructions or the components needed to complete an attack are distributed across multiple emails, documents, records, retrieved resources, Tool responses, or Tools.
+Include realistic instructions disguised as operating procedures, customer-service guidance, approval notices, or task prerequisites, rather than limiting the test set to conspicuous jailbreak language.
+Exercise complete source-to-sink chains, including:

+* a sensitive read followed by disclosure;
+* one Tool's output attempting to trigger another Tool;
+* a harmless read followed by a Sensitive Action; and
+* content attempting to substitute a recipient, destination, account, amount, or resource.

 #### Verification